Skip to content

 create_admin_account = true

-For information information about the system administrator user, see Configuring the System Administrator , and for information on how keystores are used in WSO2 products, see Using Asymmetric Encryption .
+For information about the system administrator user, see Configuring the System Administrator , and for information on how keystores are used in WSO2 products, see Using Asymmetric Encryption .

 Step 3: Starting the server